 COAPRT is recognized by the Council for Higher Education Association (CHEA).

 Important Information Regarding Degree Mills and the Value of Accreditation

 Please watch this important video regarding degree and accreditation mills.
 According to CHEA, "Degree mills and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 “Accreditation” from an accreditation mill can mislead students and the public about the quality of an institution.
 In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential."
 Read more on CHEA's website.

-On February 2, 2011 NRPA launched NRPA Connect, the largest online networking platform for parks and recreation in the U.S. The platform will connect members of the association through e-mail groups, forums, networks and blogs, providing a one-stop venue for sharing news and information, networking with colleagues and participating in industry-related discussions.
+NRPA Connect is the largest online networking platform for parks and recreation in the U.S. The platform will connect members of the association through e-mail groups, forums, networks and blogs, providing a one-stop venue for sharing news and information, networking with colleagues and participating in industry-related discussions.

 Within NRPA Connect there is an open discussion group for Academic Accreditation.
 This group is open to anyone interested in accreditation, pursuing accreditation, and for those already accredited.
 Use the group as an accreditation tool to: